-“There are so many children out there who do not have the joy of opening gifts at Christmas that I wanted to do go the extra mile to make sure that they had presents to open,” Thatcher said.
+“There are so many children out there who do not have the joy of opening gifts at Christmas, so I wanted to do go the extra mile to make sure that they had presents to open,” Thatcher said.
 “It also helps their families, who may be struggling just to put food on the table.”

 Several other UC Davis programs donated to the Child Life Program during the holidays, including the School of Education, the departments of pathology and surgery, and the employees in the operating room, among others.